 The technical provisions were calculated pursuant to the regulations for technical provisions (Articles 76 to 86 of the Solvency II Directive 2009/138/EC).
-The behaviour of the policy holders is taken into consideration in the form of probabilities for lapses and premium exemptions according to calculation bases of second order.
+The behaviour of the policy holders is taken into consideration in the form of probabilities for lapses and waiver of premium according to calculation bases of second order.